AFLplusplus/AFLplusplus/README.md

 ## CAVEATS

+** Tests have shown that taint is rarely helping, in approx 20-30% of cases and there only slightly, hence this is not further followed-up **

+**There is still a bug somewhere which can crash afl-fuzz :-(**

- * llvm shmem persistent mode does not and can not not work
+ * llvm shmem persistent mode does not and cannot work
  * MOpt works but totally ignores the taint information, so disabled here
  * custom mutators? dunno if they work or not. depends on how they work.
  * not tested with qemu_mode
- * there are several debug checks to ensure the data is fine which slows down fuzzing, if the beta experiment runs fine these will be improved and it will result in quite a speed gain.

 ## THE TAINT